GLF Schools

 • can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.

-Teaching for Mastery
+Principles of Teaching for Mastery

 Many schools use a ‘Teaching for Mastery’ approach as the foundation for their Maths curriculum.
 We began to implement this way of teaching in 2016 and have observed the positive impact this approach has on pupil confidence, enjoyment and attainment.
 In its essence, Teaching for Mastery means ‘mastering’ the Maths curriculum.
 The aim is for pupils to have a deep, sustained knowledge and understanding of Mathematical concepts and to be able to apply their learning with ease.
 Many of the ideas used in Teaching for Mastery originate from principles used in Shanghai teaching – a city whose PISA results are among the highest in the World.
 In Teaching for Mastery schools, the aim is that all children can achieve and that all children have the same opportunities within a lesson.
 There are several ‘big ideas’ which combined, make up the Teaching for Mastery approach.